astrolang/astro/docs/compiler/compiler.md

 a :: Array{Car|Person|Product}
 ```

+While the Array type instantiation above has a type of `Array{Car|Person|Product}`, note that the element type is actually `Car&Person&Product`.

 An `Array{Any}` is a contiguous list of _typed pointers_ that point to the actual elements of the array.

     [typeid, ptr] -> Car(name: 'chevrolet')